kamarkaka/lc/src/main/java/com/kamarkaka/google/README.md

 - pop that element, push until seeing the next element in pop
 - repeat until reaching end of pop, see if stack is empty

-(1293) Shortest Path in a Grid with Obstacles Elimination
-- bfs the matrix while keeping track of the number of eliminations left

 (1438) Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - have a min queue storing smallest numbers